Very reluctantly I have decided to try to make sense of Simca’s slow fade from the market.

 A manufacturer’s range can draw its visual reference from either the smallest car or the largest.

 Peugeot is a famous case of its style being led by a car from the bottom of the range.
 The 1983 Peugeot 205 ended what was seen at the time as a rough period for the firm.
 Subsequent models referred to the 205 in the hope that 205 magic might rub off.
 Top down is the reverse: the big car leads.
 Yesterday the news wires burned incandescent with discussions and reports of Opel’s new Crossland X, a vehicle dimensionally very similar to the Mokka.
-Visually, however, the Crossland X takes a notable percentage of its design themes from the lovely little Opel Adam.
-In some ways the theme has more space to breath.
-The base of the A-pillar, which is the Adam’s least satisfactory aspect is thematically similar yet can
+Continue reading “Bottom Up, Top Down Or Whatever”

 As Mr Editor Kearne said in his introduction to this month’s theme, compromise is inevitable in the motor industry.
 The trick is knowing where to apply it and where to not.